-The Valley Spokesmen and Skyline clubs were founded prior to 1970.
+The Valley Spokesmen and Skyline clubs were founded before 1970.

-Palo Alto had bike lanes with raised curbs in the 70's.
-At one point, in time, bicyclists were forced to ride on the sidewalks.
+Palo Alto had bike lanes with raised curbs in the ’70s.
+At one time, bicyclists were forced to ride on the sidewalks.

 Flat Tyre mailing parties go back to the ’70s.